RunOlga Docs

 Current valueThe most recent measurement.

-Metrics are deliberately few.
-The point of a Scorecard is a glance, not a report — a handful of numbers that show at once whether the week was on track.
+Metrics are deliberately few — 5–15 weekly Pulse Metrics per seat.
+The point of a Scorecard is a glance, not a report: a handful of numbers that show at once whether the week was on track.

-In the EOS operating model, the Scorecard is reviewed at the pulse meeting — leadership scans the numbers together, and any measurable that is off-target becomes an Issue to work through.
-Phase 1 does not yet automate this weekly rhythm; see the roadmap below.
+• The Scorecard is reviewed at the pulse meeting — leadership scans the numbers together, and any measurable that is off-target becomes an Issue to work through.

 You create and update Metrics by talking to Olga, the same way you do every other record — see conversational data entry.
 Olga asks for the fields a Metric needs, repeats the structured record back to you, and writes nothing until you confirm.